unbxd/search-JS-library/docs/configurations/SortConfig.md

 Function
 {: .label }

-Customize the look and feel of the sort component by using this function.
-This function gets 2 parameters: the selected sort value and the sort config (i.e. this complete object).
+The "template" function here refers to the ability to change the look and feel of the sorting component .
+The function receives below two parameters :

+**1. selectedSort** : the value of selected sort item in Ui is passed here .
+**2. sortConfig** : the sortConfig receives all the configuration value for sort like sortClass, options etc.

+**Expected return value**: a string of HTML that will be used to render the sorting component on the webpage.

 ### Default Value
 {: .no_toc }

 ``` js
 function(selectedSort, sortConfig) {
     let optionsUI = "";